OurBigBook

-It is an intermediate step in automatic ID from title, that unlike HTML output does not have any tags.
+This output format is used an intermediate step in automatic ID from title, that unlike the regular HTML output does not have any tags.

 \i[asdf]